Why I created the Viz Kids app

 Instead of teaching English at a high school, I decided to try out a special education pre-k class.
 To be honest, the thought of working with children with autism concerned me.
 I had a difficult experience in the past because I did not know how to connect with the one child with significant autism that I knew, and I had heard that children with significant autism don't want to connect with others in general.
 It's sad how ignorant I was at the time, but I went into the classroom with optimism, hoping that I could give great care to the children, practice sign language with them and then move on once I adopted.

 Gratefully, I loved being with those little four-year-olds!
 So much energy.
 So little inhibition.
 Humans at their rawest.
 It was exactly what I needed to get out of my post-pandemic funk.
 I was having a great time, and more importantly, I had a mentor who was teaching me how to understand these wonderful children.
-Learning about theory of mind, executive functioning and sensory differences was fascinating, and being able to apply this understanding each day and hone my skills was rewarding.
+Learning about the neurological and sensory differences was fascinating, and being able to apply this understanding each day and hone my skills was rewarding.
 There was one aspect to autism that stood out to me the most -- communication.

 When I look back, I was always drawn to people with communication differences.
 I was a caregiver for a nonverbal child who was quadriplegic.
 He used his eyes to say yes and no. Beyond that, it was the nuances in his facial expressions and demeanor that I needed to observe closely.
 I taught immigrants who could not speak many words in English.
 We had to find ways to understand each other.
 I was learning sign language with the hopes of adopting a Deaf child.
 And now, I'm communicating with children with significant autism using visual supports!